kkonrad02/kkonrad02/README.md

 ## Hi there 👋

+I'm an IT students, who develops apps for fun :D

 <!--
 **kkonrad02/kkonrad02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.